Fousheé

-Britanny Fousheé, known simply as Fousheé, is an American singer-songwriter.
+Britanny Fousheé (born 1998) is an American singer-songwriter.
 She came to wide notice when the vocals for her song "Deep End" were used on a hit song by rapper Sleepy Hallow in 2020.
-She released her RCA Records second extended play Time Machine in June 4, 2021, and has collaborated with multiple artists including Vince Staples, Lil Wayne, James Blake, Steve Lacy, Lil Yachty and Lil Uzi Vert.
+She released her RCA Records second extended play Time Machine on June 4, 2021, and has collaborated with multiple artists including Vince Staples, Lil Wayne, James Blake, Steve Lacy, Lil Yachty and Lil Uzi Vert.
 She released her debut album, Softcore, on November 17, 2022.

 Background and early life

 Fousheé was born and raised in New Jersey.
 Her Jamaican mother was a drummer for PEP, an all-woman 1980s Jamaican reggae band.
 Fousheé wrote her first song when she was five.
 In her younger years she studied voice, media, classical music, background arranging, guitar, and piano and performed with groups she had formed with her childhood friends.
 She attended Bridgewater-Raritan High School and continued her musical activities into college.